shanebdavis/tesla-remote/README.md

 Your username and password are not stored.
 They can be passed on the command-line for each command, or they can be set in environment variables.
 The latter is the most secure since they will "go away" when you close your terminal.

-How use with environment vars:
+How to use with environment vars:

 ```bash
 export tesla_username=foo@bar.com